weaselflink/exploring-kotlin-coroutines/README.md

 # Exploring coroutines

-This project tries to explore the possibilities and problems of coroutines via ready to run examples.
+This project explores the possibilities and problems of coroutines via ready to run examples.

 ## Chapter 1